luizbgomide/sovereign/equipment.md

 - Marbles clog up traps, make enemies slip, make loud thunks, and roll on slopes.
 - Acid for throwing or pouring into locks.
 - Fishing rod (fishhook + string + pole) for fishing (hah) or trying to fetch things out of reach.
-- Magnets for grabbing distant keys, especially tied to fishing rods.
+- Lodestones for grabbing distant keys, especially tied to fishing rods.
 - Pickaxes, hammers, axes, crowbars, shovels, etc for dismanting.
 - Glass vials for storing strange liquids or bugs.
 - Mirrors for peering around corners.